playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

 > These lexer demos are a general approximation of how a lexer might work.
 This particular example isn't based on any specific JavaScript lexer

-While these tokens' collective functions may seem obvious to you and I, the computer does not yet understand that we want to assign a variable, despite the "ASSIGN" name of the `=` token.
-At this stage of tokenization, syntax errors do not exist yet, code logic does not exist yet, simply characters and tokens.
+While these tokens' collective functions may seem obvious to you and I, the computer does not yet understand that we want to assign a variable, despite the "ASSIGN" name of the `=` token. **At this stage of tokenization, syntax errors do not exist yet, code logic does not exist yet**, simply characters and tokens.

 What do I mean by that?
 Let's take the following intentionally incorrect example: